davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Tiebreaks and Takebacks

 Okay, there's no way to prevent split votes, so there's no way to ensure some value always reaches a majority.
 Maybe it's not as bad as it sounds.
-Remember, our consensus algorithm rests on a deterministic rule that takes the final votes as input.
+Remember, our consensus algorithm rests on a deterministic rule that takes the final vote counts as input.
 If we can't prevent the vote from splitting, maybe we can tweak the rule to handle split votes gracefully.

 Let's add this tiebreak rule: if a color has a majority of the votes, we pick that color, but in the event of a tie, we pick red (chosen fairly by asking my 4-year-old his favorite color).
 Now if there's a split vote, we still get an answer:

 DIAGRAM

-But, but .. . no wait, hold on now, we can't do this.
+But . . . no, wait, hold on now, we can't do this.
 We're making a decision before all the votes are in!
 Right now we have a tie vote and we picked red, but how do we know that last node is actually offline?
 What if it's completely healthy, and just happens to be the last node to vote?
 What if it comes back later and votes blue?

 DIAGRAM

 Well, this is kind of a disaster!
-We violated Agreement, the most sacred of all the consensus properties.
+We have violated Agreement once again.
 At one point in time, we had a 3v3 split vote, and all nodes agreed on red, per the tiebreak rule.
 But then that last vote came in, and everybody changed their mind to blue.
 You can't change your mind!
 Agreement is total; it requires all nodes to always agree on the same value.

 Things get worse.
 The problem we just uncovered isn't a problem with the specific tiebreaking rule we chose; it's going to be a problem with any tiebreaking rule.
 Using a tiebreaker is totally fine *if* the final node is offline and is guaranteed never to come back.
 But how do we know the final node is offline and not coming back?
 No matter how long we wait for the last node to enter its vote, it is always still possible for it to do so some time in the future.
 That means, no matter how much time has passed, it's never safe to run the tiebreaker rule.
 If it’s never safe to run the tiebreaker rule, we simply can't have one.

-So we can't prevent split votes, and we can't run tiebreaking rules either.
+So we can't prevent split votes, and we can't run tiebreaking rules for split votes either.

 Another dead end.